 The most common case scenario

 Jamal purchases a Lomi, which arrives at his home carbon neutral thanks to Pela’s carbon offsetting efforts.
 When he plugs his Lomi in, he’s using non-renewable energy to power each cycle.
-When the cycle is finished, he puts the nutrient rich dirt in his house plants and in the planters on his apartment balcony.
+When the cycle is finished, he puts the nutrient rich plant food in his house plants and in the planters on his apartment balcony.

 In this scenario, Lomi can save approximately 120 kg of CO2e emissions per year.
 This is a 67% reduction in CO2e emissions compared to the baseline of landfilling food waste.

-The un-recommended case scenario for Lomi dirt
+The un-recommended case scenario for Lomi earth

 Jessie purchases a Lomi that arrives at their house carbon neutral like Jamal’s and Linda’s Lomi.
 Jessie’s home is powered by non-renewable energy.
-After the first cycle, Jessie walks over to their trash and considers placing the Lomi dirt in the waste bin, but stops.
+After the first cycle, Jessie walks over to their trash and considers placing the Lomi earth in the waste bin, but stops.

 How long would it take for Lomi to cover the carbon footprint of manufacturing a Lomi if Pela didn’t carbon offset?

 While Pela provides carbon offsetting for each Lomi so it can arrive carbon neutral at your home, it would only take a couple of months in the best case scenario and most common case scenario to offset the production emissions for your Lomi.